Radiance Of The Seas Review and Specifications

 - Windjammer Cafe Lido buffet restaurant (797-seat, offers Early Breakfast at 6:30 a.m., Breakfast between 7:00-11:30 a.m., Lunch 11.30-3:30 p.m. and Dinner 6.30-9:00 p.m.)

 - Chops Grille (90-seat speciality restaurant; reservations recommended)

 - Giovanni’s Table (Italian speciality restaurant; reservations recommended)

 - Park Cafe (deli restaurant; complimentary - serves the Solarium area)

-- Izumi (74-seat Asian specialty restaurant)
+- Izumi (74-seat Asian speciality restaurant)

-- Rita’s Cantina (84-seat Mexican specialty restaurant)
+- Rita’s Cantina (84-seat Mexican speciality restaurant)

 - Samba Grill (Brazilian steakhouse).

 Expect the best onboard Radiance of the Seas.
 With a huge gym, a rock climbing wall, basketball and volleyball courts, and a relaxing day spa, the list of things to do are going to get larger.
 You can head over to the pool or wander around the ship to take in the breathtaking views.
 There is an African safari-themed Solarium, as well as shuffleboard, Bingo, and other organized activities.
 For the kids, there is Adventure Ocean, the greatest kids facility with various age-appropriate activities for the youngsters.
 Radiance even boasts an indoor/outdoor country club with golf simulator.